 June 24, 2015

-"Ultratech-CNT's ALD system has provided a significant boost to our research productivity, enabling us to make rapid advances in the field of surface and interfacial modification of energy conversion devices, including batteries, solar cells, and catalysts.
+"Veeco-CNT's ALD system has provided a significant boost to our research productivity, enabling us to make rapid advances in the field of surface and interfacial modification of energy conversion devices, including batteries, solar cells, and catalysts.
 The versatility of the ALD system to address the varied needs of our research program, coupled with the depth of knowledge of their science and engineering team, has enabled us to move very quickly towards producing high-impact research.
-We are happy to be part of this significant milestone in receiving the 400th system, and we look forward to developing a strong relationship with Ultratech-CNT."
+We are happy to be part of this significant milestone in receiving the 400th system, and we look forward to developing a strong relationship with Veeco-CNT."

 Prof. Neil Dasgupta

 University of Michigan